 Setting The Tone For The New School Year

 For more than six years, I taught English as a foreign language (EFL) at a school in Thailand.
-Every year I attempted to set the tone in my classes for the new school year by doing the following during the first 50 minute period:
+Every year I attempted to set the tone for my classes for the new school year by doing the following during the first 50 minute period:

 1. Establish Rapport With Students:

 A teacher self-introduction is the first order of business when class begins.
-In the past I have written my name and nationality on the whiteboard while introducing myself orally.
+In the past, I have written my name and nationality on the whiteboard while introducing myself orally.
 I have also drawn a map of the United States on the board showing where I was born, grew up, and lived in the past.
-In some years, I attached a world map to the board, and then had the students guess from which country I came.
+In some years, I attached a world map to the board and then had the students guess from which country I came.
 I would also let them guess my hobbies and interests before I revealed them to the students.
 This was the easy part.

 The more difficult part was having the kids introduce themselves to me.
-Due to time constraints, it was very difficult to have each student in a class of 28 - 30 introduce herself in the same manner I introduced myself.
+Due to time constraints, it was very difficult to have each student in a class of 28 - 30 introduce herself, in the same manner, I introduced myself.
 Instead, I would let each student say her name, and then instruct the girls to make name tags and attach them to their individual desks.
 Some of my colleagues in the past had photographed each student, so this is a possibility to consider.
 The important thing is to ensure that each student starts to establish a personal bond with the teacher.

-2. Laying A foundation For Classroom Policy And Procedure:
+2. Laying A Foundation For Classroom Policy And Procedure:

 Introductions between the teacher and students and among the students will probably take 35 - 40 minutes.
 In a 50 minute class period, only 10 - 15 minutes will remain for establishing classroom policy and procedure.
 This is extremely crucial, because classroom routine, policies, and discipline must be set during the first class.
 From the first day of class, students and teachers must be on the same page for teacher expectations regarding books and supplies brought to each class, attendance. tardiness, homework, tests and grading, and acceptable student classroom behavior.
 If students don't have or understand teacher expectations, there certainly will be problems in the classes which could have been avoided.